outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - the 'line' representing a 'difference' between un/sub/conscious may be a line on a spectrum of consciousness, or a line separating separable systems of rule sets, or an emergent structure that can take multiple alternate/combined forms, where its variation (reflected in its 'energy' or 'information') can be distributed across alternates or centralized in one alternate
           - a structure allowing a 'requirement' to be converted into an 'optional alternate' (applying a variable) is useful in adding attributes of consciousness, if that variable can be handled given the other rules existing, as in if there are limits on this structure to add variables, so variation can be handled at a survivable pace
       - these structures can be used to derive solution automation workflows, solutions, or other problem/solution structures (such as 'adding a variable' to a workflow, 'adding a filter to create a variable' of a workflow, 'applying rule-update rules' to improve a workflow, 'applying abstraction rules' to abstract a workflow, 'adding rule set state storage' to allow deriving examples/intent/common attributes/errors/variables of other possible rule set systems, 'adding extra resources for simulating/testing structures' to allow storing a mock system as a sub-system for testing solutions before applying them, etc)
-    - simplication: this workflow applies 'rule sets' (systems, functions) as useful structures like components/inputs of a solution can be done automatically, to find rule sets/functions that can relevantly simulate a problem space system in which a solution can be found adjacently
+      - simplication: this workflow finds/builds/derives/applies useful formats like 'rule sets' (systems, functions) as useful structures like components/inputs of a solution automatically, to find specific rule sets/functions that can relevantly simulate a problem space system in which a solution can be found adjacently
-      - a 'complex' rule set may have enough complexity to identify complex variable interactions in an input problem
+        - a 'complex' rule set (like a 'neural network structure' as a 'complexity-reduction' or 'complexity-handling' structure) may handle enough complexity to identify 'complex variable interactions' in an input problem like 'find a prediction function'
-      - a rule set with 'minimal error structures' may be adjacent enough to the input problem state that it can adjacently be converted/fit into the rule set
+        - a rule set with 'minimal error structures' like a 'general error-correcting method' or a 'general solution-finding method' may be adjacent enough to the input problem state that it can adjacently be converted/fit into the rule set
+        - converting interface structures from other interfaces (change, cause) to a standard format like 'functions' is useful for identifying other useful structures in a problem space including the 'find a prediction function' problem and the 'neural network' solution-finding method, useful structures like:
+          - overlaps of functions that can generate an example input like a data point
+          - functions that can map a set of input/output example vectors to a general (connecting) coefficient vector
+        - this is useful bc primary interfaces (like 'system', as in a 'rule set', or 'change', as in an 'input/output difference') can be represented on other primary interfaces (a 'function set' or 'function having an input-output connection')
+      - workflow fit: this is related to workflows where an interface is found/built/derived that would make solving the problem trivial, but specifically uses 'interchangeable alternate' formats like functions which can reflect high variation in interactions and specifically applies them to problem/solution structures by applying useful cross-interface structures like 'attribute-system connections' or 'attribute-structure connections'

     - apply structures like 'randomness' which have a connected useful attribute like 'complexity' ('randomness' having the output of adding attributes/functions like 'adding complexity', 'adding generality' and 'offsetting an imbalance in randomness') to create useful differences in problem/solution structures that are likelier to solve problems in 'problem space systems' having those attributes (more complex systems)
       - this workflow applies useful structures (like cross-interface 'structure-concept' connections) to optimize interaction functions specifically between problem/solution structures, so they are likelier to reflect true connection functions (insights)